Bayesian nonparametric models for zero-inflated count-compositional data using ensembles of regression trees: Introduction

 \subsection{Our contributions}

-While existing methods address problem-specific aspects of count-compositional data motivated by their respective application contexts, they are not capable of addressing all aforementioned key challenges simultaneously, which limits their applicability.
-Our contribution fills this gap by developing Bayesian nonparametric models based on ensembles of regression trees that accommodate zero-inflation, overdispersion, and more complex dependence structures, while flexibly capturing the effects of covariates.
+While existing methods address problem-specific aspects of count-compositional data motivated by their respective application domains, they are incapable of addressing all aforementioned key challenges simultaneously, which may limit their broader applicability.
+More specifically, existing approaches that flexibly accommodate covariate effects through GP priors \citep[see, e.g.,][]{Haslett2006,Tipton2019,Silverman2020} fail to explicitly model structural zeros, which commonly arise in microbiome and palaeoclimate applications.
+On the other hand, currently available zero-inflated mixture count-compositional models, such as the ZIDM model \citep{Koslovsky2023}, assume linear functional forms for the covariate effects on both the count and structural zero components.
+Although attractive due to interpretability, this may be a restrictive assumption rarely satisfied in practice.
+Our contribution fills this gap by developing Bayesian nonparametric models based on ensembles of regression trees that explicitly model structural zeros, accommodate overdispersion and more complex dependence structures, and flexibly capture the effects of covariates.

 Our approach builds on the zero-and-$N$-inflated multinomial (ZANIM) distribution which was introduced and characterised as a finite mixture distribution by \citet{Menezes2025}.
-This probabilistic framework is designed to capture zero-inflation in count-compositional data and the related phenomenon of $N$-inflation, which refers to zeros co-occurring in all but one category.
+This probabilistic framework is designed to account for zero-inflation in count-compositional data and the related phenomenon of $N$-inflation, which refers to zeros co-occurring in all but one category.
 The ZANIM distribution has two sets of category-specific parameters, which describe the population-level count and structural zero probabilities.
-In this paper, our proposed models extend ZANIM by assigning independent nonparametric Bayesian additive regression trees (BART) priors \citep{Chipman2010,Murray2021} to both components, to flexibly incorporate covariate effects.
-Specifically, we employ the log-linear BART prior of \citet{Murray2021} for the former and the probit-BART prior of \citet{Chipman2010} for the latter.
-Our framework thus accommodates nonlinear covariate effects and interactions at both levels without requiring pre-specification of the functional forms.
-We refer to this proposed extension as the ZANIM-BART model.
-Conceptually, this model extends the multinomial logistic BART model of \citet{Murray2021} through the inclusion of category-specific BART priors for the structural zero probabilities.
-Doing so helps to mitigate bias in the estimated covariate effects on the compositional probabilities.
-To further accommodate overdispersion and capture more complex dependencies among the categories and across the samples, we also develop the ZANIM-LN-BART model, which incorporates log-linear multivariate Gaussian random effects on the compositional probabilities.
+In this paper, our proposed models extend ZANIM by assigning independent nonparametric Bayesian additive regression trees (BART) priors to both components, to flexibly incorporate covariate effects.
+Specifically, we employ the multinomial logistic BART prior of \citet{Murray2021} for the former and the probit BART prior of \citet{Chipman2010} for the latter.
+Our framework thus accommodates nonlinear covariate effects and interactions within both population-level components without requiring pre-specification of the functional forms, thereby capturing a wide range of data generating processes.